Skip to content

 The penalties are the most serious in the road-safety catalogue.
 Simple recklessness (Art.
 380.1 CP) carries 6 months to 2 years' prison and 1 to 6 years' license deprivation.
 Kamikaze (Art.
 381 CP) raises the penalty to 2 to 5 years' prison, fine and 6 to 10 years' disqualification; if injurious or fatal result concurs, penalties accumulate with reckless homicide or injuries in ideal concurrence.
 Fleeing the accident scene (Art.
 382 bis CP) may carry 6 months to 4 years' prison.
 Vehicle forfeiture (Art.
 385 bis CP) is frequently applied, transforming the car into a definitive accessory penalty.
 Civil liability from accidents presents a critical particularity: intent or manifest recklessness exclude voluntary insurance coverage and, frequently, also compulsory insurance (Art.
 10 RDL 8/2004), activating the insurer's right of recourse against the driver, capable of generating million-euro garnishments on wages, properties and present/future accounts.

 Technical defense in reckless driving rests on four axes.
 First, absence of identifiable concrete danger: the Supreme Court requires individualizing the persons effectively at risk; "endangering traffic in general" does not suffice; irregular driving at 200 km/h on deserted highway at 3 AM, without third parties at risk, decays from criminal recklessness to administrative speeding infraction.
 Second, the absence of manifest disregard in the type of Art.
-381 CP: confusion through error on highway accesses, brief wrong-way driving stopped as soon as the driver realizes, or desperate maneuver due to non-imputable cause, exclude reinforced eventual intent and degrade the offence to simple recklessness or administrative infraction.
+381 CP: confusion through error on highway accesses, brief wrong-way driving stopped as soon as the driver realizes, or a desperate manoeuvre due to a cause not attributable to the driver, exclude reinforced eventual intent and degrade the offence to simple recklessness or administrative infraction.
 Third, lack of knowledge of impact in fleeing under Art.
 382 bis CP: in collisions with heavy vehicles or with scarce sensory impact, it is defensible that the driver did not perceive having caused an accident.
 Fourth, the distinction between fleeing and failure to render aid: fleeing is only an offence if the injuries caused are constitutive of crime; "fender bender" without victims or with minor injuries does not integrate the criminal type, though it is an administrative infraction.

 In current forensic practice, reckless and kamikaze driving proceedings have intensified after DGT and Civil Guard campaigns against "illegal racing", police pursuits and fleeing.
 Organic Law 2/2019 introducing Art.
 382 bis CP and Organic Law 1/2025 on Justice Service Efficiency have hardened the regime and multiplied technological investigation tools (license-plate readers, drones, traffic cameras).
 Constitutional case-law on penalty proportionality and judicial control of circumstantial evidence allow effective defenses.
 At Alonso Sala, our criminal lawyers specialized in road-safety offences work with accident-reconstruction experts, traffic engineers and insurance-law specialists to articulate multidisciplinary defenses: dismantle concrete-danger concurrence, challenge the police report's evidential sufficiency, anticipate agreements with insurers to limit recourse rights and, where applicable, obtain prison-sentence substitution for community service.
 The protection of family assets against insurance recourse is an objective as important as criminal defense itself.